IzzySoft/phpDiveLog/install/subsurface/README.md

 Subversion also creates a „dummy profile“ if you manually add a dive and don't have profile data collected with any dive computer (or by other means).
 You probably don't want to copy such dummies to your PDL dive log.
 They are easy to spot, though, usually being smaller than 200 bytes while a „real profile“ rarely is smaller than 2 kbytes (unless it was a very short dive).

 So it's up to you which profiles you „copy over”.
+You can even tell `subvert.php` to not export them in the first place, using the `-i` option: to my experience, they always have exactly 4 records, so with `-i 5` they shouldn't be exported at all.

 ### Syntax